 Reg CF crowdfunding investment offerings are true “crowdfunding”, in the sense that anyone can invest in them, and all of the advertising and notifications about them must happen on the internet.
 The Reg CF investment minimums can be quite small (sometimes $50 or less), and their intent under Title III of the 2012 JOBS Act was clearly to “democratize” raising capital, especially for small businesses.
-The maximum amount that can be raised by a company under Title III is $1M, though it’s possible to do a “parallel” funding using Title II, which has no maximum.
+In March 2021, the maximum amount that can be raised by a company under Title III was raised to $5M (it was previously $1.07M), and it’s possible to do a “parallel” funding using Title II, which has no maximum.

 Crowdfunded investing with Reg CF investments offers everyone the same kind of influence once reserved for the wealthy, helping pick which companies get funding to launch new products or grow their business.
 If you’re looking for somewhere to start, check out 5 of the Best Equity Crowdfunding Sites for Beginning Investors and The One Underrated Skill Every Crowdfunding Investor Should Practice from our blog.

-Anyone can invest up to $2,000 per year in Reg CF offerings, with higher maximums scaling up with income (up to a maximum of $107,000 per year, even for accredited investors).
+Anyone can invest up to $2,000 per year in Reg CF offerings, with higher maximums scaling up with income.

 More on Reg CF

 You can find more information on the various types of offerings over at our blog, or search our database of 112 online crowdfunding, real estate, and alternative investment platforms.